krstikiv/restful-booker-api-testing/README.md

 # bootcamp_axios_task
  Structure of the project to prepare the home-task

-The home task rules.
+The task rules.
-Please base on your previous experience with a postman collection, repeat the postman collection with a booking via  axios and jest.
+Repeating the postman collection with a booking via axios and jest.

+Install dependencies
+'''yarn install'''

 Project preparation.
 1. Inside the package.json file for you available the basic libraries.
 Please install it via using command "yarn install". (without "")